 I feel like Matt Smith had a lot of potential, but we see even less of him than we do of J.K.
 Simmons.
 I understand that Matt Smith probably would've had more to do in the now-aborted sequels to Genisys, but unfortunately, it didn't leave him with much to do in this film.
 His character is definitely something I would've liked to know more about.

-Outside of Arnold, the franchise hasn't had a lot of consistency with recurring actors.
+Outside of Arnold, the franchise hasn't had a lot of consistency with recurring actors, which is a shame.
 While it's true that every new actor brings something different to the role, I can't help but think of Lena Headey from the TV series, The Sarah Connor Chronicles.
 Even if Lena's portrayal was different from Linda Hamilton's, it still felt like a natural evolution of the character of Sarah Connor.

-Unfortunately, it didn't feel that way to me with the actors in Genisys.
+Unfortunately, it didn't feel that way with the actors in Genisys.
 If the film was a full-on reboot, then I'd be okay with different interpretations of the characters.
-Because it's still a part-sequel to the first two films, then I feel like the characters should more closely resemble their original selves, and they really don't.
+But because it's still a part-sequel to the first two films, then I feel like the characters should more closely resemble their original selves, and they really don't.

 I saw Jason Clarke in Dawn of the Planet of the Apes, and he was great in that movie, so he's clearly a capable actor.
 I'm just not sure if his portrayal of John Connor really worked.

-It's interesting how Terminator 3: Rise of the Machines has a similar plot to the first two films.
+It's interesting how Terminator 3 has such a similar plot to the first two films.
 And how Terminator Salvation, by contrast, feels so different (as it's the only film to forego the time-travelling urban chase vibe in favour of a futuristic, post-apocalyptic war story).
 Genisys is weird.
 It feels both very similar and very different at the same time.

 A lot of people have complained about the convoluted plot, and I don't blame them.
 Personally, I enjoyed the twistier and less predictable elements.
 Especially the recreated scenes and revisited events from the original Terminator.
 That was really cool.
 Probably my favourite part of the whole film.

 In fact, I kind of wish they'd gone further with it.
 When Sarah, Kyle, and Pops time jump forward to 2017, they could've gone to 1995 instead to revisit some of the events from the second movie.
 Maybe that would've been overkill, but I was actually kind of digging the 'greatest hits' vibe of the first half of the film.
 Once they go to 2017, the rest of it wasn't nearly as interesting.
-It was still fun and exciting.
-I just think the first half was the stronger of the two.
+Still enjoyable, but the first half was the stronger of the two.

-Even though I think Salvation is the best sequel (after Terminator 2, of course), Genisys is still a good movie.
+It's good.
+Definitely better on my second go-round.
+Even though I think Salvation is the best sequel (after Terminator 2, of course), Genisys is still a good time.
 While I may have some nitpicks with it, it's also the most fun entry in the series.
-Everything after T2 tends to be contentious, but I still recommend Genisys to fans of the series all the same.
+Everything after T2 tends to be contentious, but I'd still recommend Genisys to fans of the series.
 Maybe you'll enjoy it, or maybe you won't, but I think it's worth seeing at least once.

 Much like Terminator Salvation before it, the planned trilogy to Genisys did not work out.
-Again, I was disappointed.
-Even despite my more lukewarm reaction to Genisys the first time around, I still wanted to know where the story would've gone.
-(You can check out this article here on DenOfGeek.com if you're curious to know more.)
+Again, I was disappointed, as again I wanted to know where the story would've gone.
+You can check out this article here on DenOfGeek.com if you're curious to know more.